napakalas/NLIMED/README.md

   - gamma (optional) : definition weight, the minimum value is 0
   - delta (optional) : parent labels weight, the minimum value is 0
   - theta (optional) : description weight, the minimum value is 0
+  - cutoff (optional) : minimum degree of asociation, the minimum value is 0
+  - tfMode (optional) : the term frequency calculation mode, [1,2,3]
   - query : query text
   - format : the returning format data {'json','print'}
   """